Myspace was a social media network that enabled users to create their own profile pages, engage in various forums, listen to music, and more.

 The team used the clout that the network had built up to branch into other forms of media, for instance adding Myspace TV (a YouTube competitor) in June 2007.

 Despite the platform’s overwhelming success, cracks soon began to emerge.
-A month earlier, in May, eight U.S. attorney generals publicly announced they had discovered thousands of known (and sometimes even convicted), sex offenders, on Myspace as part of an internal investigation against the company.
+A month earlier, in May, eight U.S. attorney generals publicly announced that they had discovered thousands of known (and sometimes even convicted) sex offenders on Myspace as part of an internal investigation against the company.

 The most prominent case against Myspace was that of Megan Meier, a 13-year-old girl from Missouri who committed suicide after being cyberbullied by Lori Drew, 49, who registered herself as a 16-year-old boy named Josh Evans.

-Those ongoing lawsuits only added to the weakening image of Myspace in the eye of the public.
-Parents did not want their children to be registered on a platform responsible for suicide and sexual abuse while teenagers didn’t think it was cool enough in the first place.
+Those ongoing lawsuits only added to the weakening image of Myspace.
+Parents did not want their children to be registered on a platform responsible for suicide and sexual abuse – all while teenagers didn’t think it was cool enough to begin with.

 Its name?
 Facebook.
 Facebook’s product was a lot easier to use, beautifully designed, and actually connected you with real people using their actual name.